The dangers of texting and driving are indisputable.

 - 94% of teenage drivers know the danger, but 35% - 43% of teens admit to texting and driving anyway

 Make the car a phone-free zone!
 It is tempting to look at a text or juggle with the phone when an alert pops to life on your drive.
 Even if unintended, using a smartphone for directions leaves you open to distracting driving.
 Teenagers are especially prone to text and drive, so set a good example and enforce safety guidelines.
-A few good-driving safety habits and tech options can support no-phone zones to keep your family safe.
+Practicing defensive driving habits and incorporating tech options can support no-phone zones to keep your family safe.

 Tips for driving safety in a mobile world: